Canon 77D vs Nikon D7500

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

-If the number of relative strengths (bullet points above) is taken as a guide, the D7500 emerges as the winner of the match-up (10 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D7500 is the clear winner of the contest (13 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 77D vs Nikon D7500